Great Negotiations

 Great Negotiations: Agreements that Changed the Modern World is a 2010 book by Fredrik Stanton which presents narratives from modern diplomacy.

-Great Negotiations
+Publishing

-Stanton's book Great Negotiations: Agreements that Changed the Modern World was published in 2010.
+Great Negotiations: Agreements that Changed the Modern World was published in 2010.
 The book was noted as unusual for focusing on negotiating content and the diplomatic process, rather than the direct major policy results or the diplomatic developments which resulted from the negotiations discussed therein.

 The book presents the negotiations in a story-like format that "reads like fiction" in order to "appeal to both casual historians and those more conversant in international relations and foreign policy."

 Chapters

 Each chapter in the book is a narrative of a diplomatic negotiation.